 Museum Galore are what visitor to San Diego are blessed with seeing.
 This is because San Diego was the white first settlement on the West Coast of the United States.
 For starters, Mission San Diego de Alcala was the first of 21 missions founded by Father Junipero Serra in 1769.
-This historical site should… Read more »
+This historical site should definitely… Read more »

 Posts Categorized: Wedding Venues